usdivad/Melodrumatic/README.md

 *NOTE: Since the Unity plugin normalizes parameter values to a 0-1 range, in order to treat the Delay Time parameter as MIDI notes you'll need to re-scale the values.
 This can be done by quantizing values to steps of 0.0078125 (i.e. 1/128).*

 ## Contact
-Please [get in touch](mailto:hello@usdivad.com) if you end up making any cool music or sounds using this, as well as if you have any questions or comments!
+Please [get in touch](mailto:hello@usdivad.com) if you end up making any cool music, sounds, or games using this, as well as if you have any questions or comments!